General Information About Childhood Acute Lymphoblastic Leukemia

 The following tests and procedures may be used to diagnose childhood ALL and find out if leukemia cells have spread to other parts of the body such as the brain or testicles:

-- Physical exam and history : An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
+Physical exam and history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient's health habits and past illnesses and treatments will also be taken.

-- The amount of hemoglobin (the protein that carries oxygen) in the red blood cells.
+The amount of hemoglobin (the protein that carries oxygen) in the red blood cells.

-- The portion of the sample made up of red blood cells.
+The portion of the sample made up of red blood cells.

-- Blood chemistry studies : A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
+Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
 An unusual (higher or lower than normal) amount of a substance can be a sign of disease.

-- Bone marrow aspiration and biopsy : The removal of bone marrow and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
-A pathologistviews the bone marrow and bone under a microscope to look for signs of cancer.The following tests are done on blood or the bone marrow tissue that is removed:
+Bone marrow aspiration and biopsy: The removal of bone marrow and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
+A pathologistviews the bone marrow and bone under a microscope to look for signs of cancer.ENLARGEBone marrow aspiration and biopsy.
+After a small area of skin is numbed, a bone marrow needle is inserted into the child’s hip bone.
+Samples of blood, bone, and bone marrow are removed for examination under a microscope.

-- Cytogenetic analysis : A laboratory test in which the cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes of lymphocytes.
+Cytogenetic analysis: A laboratory test in which the cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes of lymphocytes.
 For example, in Philadelphia chromosome –positive ALL, part of one chromosome switches places with part of another chromosome.
-This is called the “Philadelphia chromosome.”
+This is called the “Philadelphia chromosome.”ENLARGEPhiladelphia chromosome.
+A piece of chromosome 9 and a piece of chromosome 22 break off and trade places.
+The BCR-ABL gene is formed on chromosome 22 where the piece of chromosome 9 attaches.
+The changed chromosome 22 is called the Philadelphia chromosome.

-- Immunophenotyping : A laboratory test in which the antigens or markers on the surface of a blood or bone marrow cell are checked to see if they are lymphocytes or myeloid cells.
+Immunophenotyping: A laboratory test in which the antigens or markers on the surface of a blood or bone marrow cell are checked to see if they are lymphocytes or myeloid cells.
 If the cells are malignant lymphocytes (cancer) they are checked to see if they are B lymphocytes or T lymphocytes.

-- Lumbar puncture : A procedure used to collect a sample of cerebrospinal fluid (CSF) from the spinal column.
+Lumbar puncture: A procedure used to collect a sample of cerebrospinal fluid (CSF) from the spinal column.
 This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
 The sample of CSF is checked under a microscope for signs that leukemia cells have spread to the brain and spinal cord.
-This procedure is also called an LP or spinal tap.This procedure is done after leukemia is diagnosed to find out if leukemia cells have spread to the brain and spinal cord.
-Intrathecal chemotherapy is given after the sample of fluid is removed to treat any leukemia cells that may have spread to the brain and spinal cord.
+This procedure is also called an LP or spinal tap.ENLARGELumbar puncture.
+A patient lies in a curled position on a table.
+After a small area on the lower back is numbed, a spinal needle (a long, thin needle) is inserted into the lower part of the spinal column to remove cerebrospinal fluid (CSF, shown in blue).
+The fluid may be sent to a laboratory for testing.

-- Chest x-ray : An x-ray of the organs and bones inside the chest.
+Chest x-ray: An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.
 The chest x-ray is done to see if leukemia cells have formed a mass in the middle of the chest.

 Certain factors affect prognosis (chance of recovery) and treatment options.